anavekaraditya/DNA_Steganography/README.md

 # DNA_Steganography
  DWS Project

+# To start the program
+run the gui.py

 # Abstract
 Although cryptography and steganography can be used to provide data security, each has its own problem.
 The problem with Cryptography is that, the cipher text looks ridiculous, so the